-But, What does it mean and how expensive will it be to fix it?
-Will it be gone after inflating my tires to the correct air pressure?
+But, what does this mean and how expensive will it be to fix it?
+Will it disappear once I have inflated my tires to the correct pressure?

-There are a lot of possible questions about this but do not worry.
+There are a lot of possible questions about this, but don’t worry.

-In this article, you will learn what it means and how you can fix it in the fastest and the best way.
+In this article, you will learn what it means and how you can repair it the fastest and best way.

 What does “Tire Pressure Sensor Fault” mean?

-When you see the tire pressure sensor fault-message on your dashboard, I would recommend you to make sure the tire pressure is correct in all tires and then Reset the TPMS system and drive for a while to see if the message is disappearing.
+If you see the tire pressure sensor fault message on your dashboard, I would recommend that you make sure that the tire pressure is correct in all tires, then reset the TPMS system and drive for a while to see if the message disappears.

-You can also scan the TPMS control unit and read the trouble codes with a scanner.
-The most cheaper OBD2 scanners can only read the engine control unit.
-If you want to get an OBD2 reader that can read your TPMS system you have to check for a bit more expensive OBD2 scanners that are compatible with your car.
+You can also scan the TPMS control unit and read the error codes with a scanner.
+The cheapest OBD2 scanners can only read the ECU.
+If you want an OBD2 reader that can read your TPMS system, you will need to look for slightly more expensive OBD2 scanners that are compatible with your vehicle.

 How does a TPMS system work?

-A TPMS system can work in two different ways.
-If you have a car after 2007, you will most likely have your car equipped with a TPMS system.
-Some vehicles have sensors inside each tire on your vehicle.
-The sensors are feeling what tire pressure you have and send that information to your TPMS control unit.
-If the tire pressure is too high or too low or the control unit can’t communicate with your sensors, the “Tire Pressure Sensor Fault” message will occur on your dashboard.
+A TPMS system can operate in two different ways.
+If you have a vehicle manufactured after 2007, you will most likely have a TPMS system in your vehicle.
+Some vehicles have sensors in each tire of your vehicle.
+The sensors sense what tire pressure you have and send that information to your TPMS control unit.
+If the tire pressure is too high or too low, or if the control unit cannot communicate with your sensors, the message “Tire Pressure Sensor Fault” appears on your dashboard.

-Other cars do not have sensors in the tires, and they use the ABS sensors to calculate the rotation of your wheel.
-If you have low pressure, the diameter of the wheel will become more depressed and have to rotate faster to obtain the same speed as the vehicle.
-If the rate on one wheel is different than the other wheels, the car will store it as an error code in your TPMS or ABS system.
-That is why you have to drive for a distance before the car shows the tire pressure for you.
-It is just a calculation and not the exact tire pressure.
+Other cars have no sensors in their tires, and they use the ABS sensors to calculate your wheel rotation.
+If you have low pressure, the wheel diameter will be more compressed and must rotate faster to reach the same speed as the car.
+If the speed at one wheel is different than the other wheels, the vehicle stores this as an error code in your TPMS or ABS system.
+For this reason, you must drive for a distance before the car displays the tire pressure for you.
+This is only a simple estimation and not the exact tire pressure.

 Tire Pressure Sensor Fault Troubleshooting